foolin/sumdiff/README.md

   sha256      Calculate sha256 hex string

 Flags:
   -h, --help      help for sumdiff
+  -v, --verbose   Verbose output info

 Use "sumdiff [command] --help" for more information about a command.